Lumbosciatica: Definition and management

 La lumbar spine, or " Lumbar spine ", is composed of 5 voluminous vertebrae superimposed and separated from each other by discs intervertebral, of fibrocartilaginous structures which act as shock absorbers by absorbing the various shocks suffered by the spine.

-Each of the vertebrae lumbar consists of a voluminous part in front called «vertebral body » and a thin rear part called " spinal blade » ou "posterior arch".
+Each of the lumbar vertebrae is made up of a bulky part in front called «vertebral body » and a thin rear part called " spinal blade » ou "posterior arch".

-The vertebral body and posterior arch of each vertebrate delimit a space called "vertebral foramen".
-The superimposition of all the foramina of the spine forms a bony tunnel inside which the spinal cord : the Spinal canal.
+The vertebral body and the posterior arch of each vertebra delimit a space called "vertebral foramen".
+The superposition of all the foramens of the spinal column forms a bony tunnel inside which travels the spinal cord : the Spinal canal.
 This is divided into three parts:

 • Le cervical canal containing the cervical cord whose nerve roots give rise in particular to the brachial plexus intended for the innervation of the upper limb,